Code-Institute-Submissions/v-choco/README.md

 * More payment options (Paypal etc.)
 * The ability to "delete your account" and "unsubscribe from the newsletter" on the My Account page
 * A Contact Us page
-* The option for users to "create their own box" and choose which bonbons they specifically want.
+* The option for users to "create their own box" and choose which bonbons they specifically want
-* A pop-up to confirm whether the superused wants to delete a product when pressing the Delete option on the Products/Product Details pages.
+* A pop-up to confirm whether the superused wants to delete a product when pressing the Delete option on the Products/Product Details pages

 [Back to Top](#table-of-contents)